chrisarg/Killing-it-with-PERL/_posts/2024-07-01-Rudimentary-control-of-OpenMP-from-Perl.md

 Schedule in C: 1 as seen from thread 1
 Schedule in C: 1 as seen from thread 4
 ```
-confirming that we used 5 threads and static scheduling (the numerical code for the static scheduling is 1, but in any case we also read the value as text in C and sent it back to Perl).
+confirming that we used 5 threads and static scheduling.
+Note that the numerical code used internally by the OpenMP runtime for static scheduling is 1, but in any case we also read the value as text in C from the environment and sent it back to Perl, as we did, if we have to be 100% sure that we got what asked for.

 Since one of the main reasons to use Perl with OpenMP is to benchmark different runtime combinations for speed, I use the clause **schedule(runtime)** in all my Perl/OpenMP codes!
 Hopefully these snippets can be of use to those experimenting with OpenMP applications in Perl!